-3) When the magstripe invalid
+3) When the magstripe fails to function

-When you cannot enter the main library nor use the certificate issuance machine because of the magstripe error, please come to the Center for Academic Affairs.
+When you cannot enter the main library nor use the certificate issuance machine because of the magstripe error, please come to the Center for Academic Affairs. <ATTENTION>

-<ATTENTION>

 Please keep free the card from the magnet like smart phone case or clasps of bags.